-[dropcap]I[/dropcap]t was an awkward moment for Colombian President Juan Manuel Santos when at the end of an historic encounter in Havana, Cuba, the top commander of the Revolutionary Armed Forces of Colombia (FARC), Timoleón Jiménez, alias “Timochenko,” extended a handshake.
+It was an awkward and unstaged moment for Colombian President Juan Manuel Santos when at the end of a historic encounter in Havana, Cuba, the top commander of the Revolutionary Armed Forces of Colombia (FARC) guerrilla, Rodrigo Londoño, alias “Timochenko,” extended a handshake.

 It was quickly sealed by Cuban President, Raúl Castro, who remarked that peace for Colombia was “indispensable” and thanked Santos and “Timochenko” for their determination to end the last conflict in South America.